data-psl/data-psl.github.io/preparatory-week.md

 ---
 layout: page
-title: "PSL Preparatory Week"
+title: "PSL Preparatory Weeks"
-description: "Preparation courses on machine learning"
+description: "Preparation courses on machine learning, 2021"
-header-img: "img/ens-garden-2.jpg"
+header-img: "img/dauphine-back.jpg"
 ---

+This year, the transverse program for data sciences of PSL proposes two preparatory weeks :
+- The first  (starting the 30th of August)  focuses on basics in math and data science.
+The students will follow it **remotely and autonomously**.
+For each part, video lectures, exercise sheets and lab sessions (Python notebooks) will be provided.
+- The second week (6 to  11 Sept.
+2021) provides   an introduction to machine learning, data managment, and the  ethics of data science.

-This week of introduction to machine learning is open to all master and PhD students from PSL.
+Both weeks are open to all master and PhD students from PSL.
 Subject to availabilities, students from other universities can also attend.
+The registration is free but mandatory.
+See the two links below, one for each week.

+# Preparatory week

 Dates and location
 ============================